emanuser/Neural-Network-Word-Prediction/README.md

 # Neural-Network-Word-Prediction
-Building an LSTM and interface for NLP word prediction
+RNN-LSTM and interface for NLP word prediction